amitt1236/augmented-reality-tic-tac-toe/README.md

 # Game interface

-At game start 3 windows are opened.
+At game start 3 windows will open.
-2 opencv windows user and msak.
+2 opencv windows: user and msak.
 and a photo preview window.

 ## photo preview